cloudyuga/genai/Module-00-Basic-Python/1-Import/python_imports_basics.md

 # Understanding Python Import Statements

 Python's import system allows you to use modules and packages, enabling code reuse and organization.
-This tutorial covers how to import Python code from standard libraries, third-party packages, and your own files.
+We will cover how to import Python code from standard libraries, third-party packages, and your own files.

 ## What is an Import?
 An import brings in code from another module (file) or package so you can use it in your current program.
 Modules are single Python files (.py), while packages are collections of modules organized into directories.